Lady Hester Stanhope

-Lady Hester Lucy Stanhope (12 March 1776 – 23 June 1839) was a British aristocrat, adventurer, antiquarian, and one of the most famous travellers of her age.
-Her archaeological excavation of Ashkelon in 1815 is considered the first to use modern archaeological principles, and her use of a medieval Italian document is described as "one of the earliest uses of textual sources by field archaeologists".
+Lady Hester Lucy Stanhope (12 March 1776 – 23 June 1839) was a British adventurer, writer, antiquarian, and one of the most famous travellers of her age.
+Her excavation of Ascalon in 1815 is considered the first to use modern archaeological principles, and her use of a medieval Italian document is described as "one of the earliest uses of textual sources by field archaeologists".
 Her letters and memoirs made her famous as an explorer.

 Early life

-Stanhope was the eldest child of Charles Stanhope, 3rd Earl Stanhope, by his first wife, Lady Hester Pitt.
+Stanhope was the eldest child of Charles Stanhope, 3rd Earl Stanhope by his first wife, Lady Hester Pitt.
 She was born at her father's seat of Chevening and lived there until early in 1800, when she was sent to live with her grandmother, Hester Pitt, Countess of Chatham, at Burton Pynsent.

 In August 1803, she moved into the home of her uncle, William Pitt the Younger, to manage his household and act as his hostess.
 In his position as British prime minister, Pitt, who was unmarried, needed help with political social life.
 Lady Hester sat at the head of his table and assisted in welcoming his guests; she became known for her beauty and conversational skills.
 When Pitt was out of the office she served as his private secretary.
 She was also the prime initiator of the gardens at Walmer Castle during his tenure as Lord Warden of the Cinque Ports.
 Britain awarded her an annual pension of £1200 after Pitt's death in January 1806.

 After living for some time at Montagu Square in London, she moved to Wales and then left Great Britain for good in February 1810 after the death of her brother.
 A series of romantic disappointments may have prompted her decision to go on a long sea voyage.
 Her former lover Granville Leveson-Gower, 1st Earl Granville married another woman in 1809, and Stanhope's niece (Wilhelmina Powlett, Duchess of Cleveland) suspected she and Lieutenant-General Sir John Moore - with whom Stanhope enjoyed a warm correspondence while he was fighting in the Peninsular War - might have been considering marriage before his death in battle the same year.